jakishlazenby/Getting-and-cleaning-data-week-4-assignment/README.md

 # Getting-and-cleaning-data-week-4-assignment

-This code was written as part of the getting-and-cleaning-data-week-4-assignment.
+This code was written as part of the Getting and Cleaning Data Week 4 Assignment.
 The requirements were as follows:

 1. Merge the training and the test sets to create one data set.
 2. Extract only the measurements on the mean and standard deviation for each measurement.